 Ok, here we go!
 The colder weather is on its way here in the Northern Hemisphere.
 Out come the pans – warming soups are suddenly on the menu again.
-That nurturing, heart-warming feeling – ahhhhhh.
+Today, that nurturing creamy tomato and rosemary inspired vegan sweet potato lentil soup is on the stove – ahhhhhh.

 The thing everyone loves about soup is that you can make them all in one pot.
 That means they are relatively fuss-free and there is less washing up – hurrah!

 The other thing about soup is that there are infinite ways you can make them.
 In fact, I don’t know if I’ve ever made the same soup twice (except when I am testing and developing my own recipes of course).